bazqux/bazqux-api/README.md

 and go to the Options (top-right corner) => Mobile login.

-API implementation is tested and works with [Mr.Reader](http://mrreaderblog.curioustimes.de/post/52060909928/supported-google-reader-alternatives-part-two), [Feeddler](http://blog.chebinliu.com/2013/06/feeddler-status-update.html), hacked versions of Reeder for Mac and NetNewsWire for Mac.
-So there is a high probability it will work with your App without any crutches.
+API implementation is tested and works with [Mr.Reader](http://mrreaderblog.curioustimes.de/post/52060909928/supported-google-reader-alternatives-part-two), [Feeddler](http://blog.chebinliu.com/2013/06/feeddler-status-update.html), [JustReader](http://justreader.net) and [Vienna RSS](http://www.vienna-rss.org).
+So there is a high probability it will work with your App without any hassle.

 ### Main API endpoints